anonymous-research-dev/anonymous-research-dev.github.io/docs/manual.md

 </html>
 ```

-`Pythonpad(target, data)` function requires two parameters. `target` should be either a target DOM element's id attribute in a string value, or an actual target DOM element object. `data` should be a JavaScript object with various information for initializing the Pythonpad.
+`Pythonpad(target, data)` function requires two parameters. `target` should be either a target DOM element's id attribute as a string value or an actual target DOM element object. `data` should be a JavaScript object with various information for initializing the Pythonpad.
 Here is an example.

 ```javascript
 {